FRC2706/KnowledgeBase/readme.md

 ## Misc

 By default, github will display the `readme.md` for each folder.
 By all means, make other files (`.md` or otherwise), or upload whatever you want!, but unlike the `readme.md`, people will have to click on them to see them.

+Version control: anyone who's used git before will know that everything is versions controlled, so we'll never lose anything, and can always look back at a previous version of something!